 - Alabama: Marie Aron Panhorst Scholarship Fund, Jackson Family Phoenix Fund Scholarship, Herbert M. Christian Scholarship

 - West Virginia: W. P. Black Scholarship Fund, Bernice Pickens Parsons Fund, Jennifer D. Coulter Memorial Scholarship Fund

 Remember, this is only a partial list.
 More issuers of state-specific scholarships are state colleges and universities, which have many of their own school-specific scholarship programs.
 Online research is likely to reveal hundreds of other scholarships offered within your state, too.

 If you’re below your state’s average, you might want to consider signing up for a test prep program, such as Prep Expert.

 Prep Expert has a proven record of increasing students’ SAT scores, in many cases by hundreds of points.
 Our expert instructors offer classes throughout the United States, as well as online.

-And, if the SAT is proving to be simply impossible for you, we also offer in-person and online classes/tutoring for the ACT.
-Many students prefer the ACT, as it is a more straightforward test, focused on content learned in high school, rather than on innate intelligence.
+If the SAT is proving to be simply impossible for you, we also offer in-person and online classes/tutoring for the ACT.
+Many students prefer the ACT, because it is a more straightforward test, focused on content learned in high school, rather than on innate intelligence.
 The ACT’s Math test is less challenging, too, if the SAT’s two Mathematics sections are proving to be your biggest problems.